Expert Community frequently asked questions

 How are the Expert Community replace transactions reported to member libraries?

 These replace transactions are counted in the general category of WorldCat Replaces in the Online Cataloging section of Usage Statistics.
-In addition, specific counts for your institution are available in OCLC Product Code Detail Usage Report, which is made available each month on Product Services Web.
+In addition, specific counts for your institution are available in OCLC Product Code Detail Usage Report, which is made available each month in My Files (under the WorldShare Metadata tab).

 If a record already contains a single subject heading from a particular scheme, can I add additional subject headings from that same scheme or can I add only subject headings from schemes that are not in the master record at all?